Skip to content

 Intro

 My computer science notes from various online courses, tutorial, books, blogs, Wikipedia pages, and lectures.
-Being used reading documentation, I wanted to make my notes look similar.
-It is also hosted on GitHub Pages, so I can access it anywhere and anytime.
+When learning something serious, I write it down here.

 personal computer science notes website (art style waifu) by @Perchance